Jamestown, North Dakota: Higher education

 University of Jamestown (formerly called Jamestown College) is a private liberal arts college founded by the Presbyterian Church and located on the north side of town.
 Its current enrollment is 908 students in 2021.
 Ranked by U.S. News & World Report in the top tier of regional undergraduate institutions, it is also notable among religious colleges for having been a co-educational institution from its founding in 1883.
 Its first fall term was opened at 9 a.m. on Tuesday, September 29, 1886.
 After financial hardships, affecting the entire county, Jamestown College had to close its doors in the spring of 1890.
-On September 22, 1909 Jamestown College reopened after a population growth in the State due to improved farming methods.
+On September 22, 1909, Jamestown College reopened after a population growth in the State due to improved farming methods.
 With no higher education available between Fargo, ND (100 miles East) and Missoula, MT (700 miles West), Jamestown College became a successful school.

 Special education

-On the northwest side of the city and almost adjacent to the site of historic Fort Seward is The Anne Carlsen Center (formerly known as the "Crippled Children's School").
+On the northwest side of the city and almost adjacent to the site of historic Fort Seward is The Anne Carlsen Center North Campus (formerly known as the "Crippled Children's School").
+In 2024, Anne Carlsen moved operations to the Ballantyne Berg Campus in southwest Jamestown.
 A privately funded residential school, it has long been one of the country's leading centers for treatment and education of severely handicapped children.